 If there are no surviving household members, certain other family members may pursue the case: parents, siblings or children of deceased siblings, grandparents, and children of a deceased spouse.

 In cases, the deceased’s next of kin can file if no other relatives are surviving.
-Wrongful death lawsuits are very complicated, so it is important for surviving families to contact an experienced San Diego wrongful death lawyer for help.
+Wrongful death lawsuits are very complicated, so it is important for surviving families to contact a lawyer for help.

 Family members who bring the suit may be entitled to compensation for the following damages: